tobyweir/VHOF_app/README.md

 **Concurrency.** Because folds are asynchronous, a `foldCount` flag locks out rotation, tile creation, tile removal and new operations while one is in flight, rather than letting a second fold mutate the grid mid-merge.

-**Input handling.** Tile values are free-text inputs constrained to an optional sign, digits and one decimal point, capped at six characters.
-Values are parsed on read, and anything unparseable falls back to `0`.